iamshirazi/Elevator-System/README.md

 - Floor: This is our floor subsystem
 - Elevator: This is our elevator subsystem
 - Scheduler: This is our scheduler subsystem
-- Controller: This is the controller of our system
 - Input: This is the input file for the floor subsystem in the format: time, current floor number, up/down direction, car button
+- TimeStampComparator: This is a comparator class, that specifically compares the times of the elevator requests
 - FloorController: Controller for the floor, intializes the threads and starts them
 - ElevatorController: Controller for the elevator, intializes the threads and starts them
 - SchedulerController: Controller for the scheduler, intializes the threads and starts them

 # Distrubution of Work (First name is Main programmer, second is helping programmer)
-- ElevatorController: Jamil and Matthew
-- FloorController: Albara'a and Matthew
-- SchedulerController: Chris
-- Floor: Matthew and Albara'a
+There wasn't that much work to be done for this iteration, it was very quick, but there was still some debugging from the last version so I will include that
-- Scheduler: Chris and Jamil/Matthew
+- Debugging: Chris and Matthew
-- Elevator: Chris and Jamil
+- Error Detection and Handling: Jamil and Albara'a
-- Tests: Albara'a and Matthew
-- UML Diagram: Albara'a and Ahmad
+- Test Cases: Jamil and Ahmad
-- Sequence Diagram: Jamil and Ahmad
+- UML and Sequence Diagrams: Albara'a

 # Authors
 Jamil Dergham, Christopher Langlois, Matthew Shirazi, Ahmad Abuoudeh, Albara'a Salem